 Ms. Durrant also helps clients with telecommunications and wireless infrastructure projects, including federal licensing and ensuring compliance for assets in sales transactions.
 She has represented clients before the Federal Communications Commission at both the Commission and Bureau levels for administrative proceedings, rulemaking, and potential enforcement actions.
 She also helps clients meet tribal consultation requirements and has negotiated favorable outcomes to complicated issues involving multiple tribes.

-- Lead legal advisor for two national communications associations’ efforts to improve FCC siting regulations for wireless infrastructure
+- Lead legal advisor to two national communications associations’ for FCC rulemaking on siting regulations for wireless infrastructure

 - Led energy and trade association clients in administrative and judicial challenges against an EPA NAAQS designations and rulemakings

 - Guided client through a consent agreement and final order with the EPA for CAA violations in Indian country